morskyjezek/si676-2025-activities/_posts/2025-10-08-lab-7-xml-basics.md

 2. What is the advantage of aliasing a library?
 In other words, why import the ElementTree module using `import xml.etree.ElementTree as ET` rather than the basic import statement?
 3. Write a code block that loads the EAD finding aid in the course repo (`/data/xml/day_20221004_205435_UTC__ead.xml`).
 Parse the tree and extract the `archdesc` element.
 What are the subelements?
 This builds on the assignment we used in class (`control = root.find('ead:control')`) and then you can develop a loop, like `for element in archdesc` to explore further.
 (See the section in class exploring the `control` element: [slides][xml-slides], [jupyter notebook][xml-basic-dublincore].)
 4. How do you work with prefixed namespaces in the ET module?
 How do you assign prefixes for use within path addresses?
 How do you assign namespaces for writing out a valid XML with namespace declarations and prefixes?
 5. Write python code that will encode the following DublinCore fields in valid XML.
 The root tag should be `metadata`, it should output appropriately namespaced fields (i.e., using `dcterms:`).
-Encode the following fields:
+A useful starting point may be to [review the notebook on writing basic DublinCore in XML][xml-basic-dublincore].
+Encode the following in XML:
 ```
 title - Oldsmobiles Crossing the Mackinac Bridge
 identifier - 2017-03-001.007.052